 People have debated the fact that that Sacagawea is carrying her baby face-forward on her back, as depicted on the Golden Dollar.
 A traditional Shoshone woman would carry her baby rear-facing.
 The U.S. Mint has previously admitted this depiction was selected for artistic reasons.

 Sacagawea was the only woman among the permanent 33 party members who completed the expedition.
 Her chores included laundry and mending, foraging for roots and berries, and even healing.
 Her knowledge of roots and plants enabled white men to eat many of the indigenous North American root-based foods for the first time.
 Sacagawea also showed the white men how to treat injuries and illnesses using herbs and other natural means.
 This skill may have helped the mission to be as successful as it was.

 William Clark, in the journals he kept during the expedition, credited Sacagawea's presence with preventing the hostile actions of the native people they encountered.
 Because Native Americans couldn't even imagine the notion of a war party traveling with a woman and a baby, they automatically assumed that the expedition came in peace.
 It is almost sure that her presence prevented many attacks and likely saved several lives.

 The Chief's Sister

-Among the many tribes that the Expedition encountered on its long journey, the very first Shoshone tribe it met happened to be that of Sacagawea's childhood!
-Her brother was now the Chieftain, and Sacagawea's important role on this trip was once again reinforced when the emotional reunion with her brother paved the way to favorable trading and good relations with the Shoshone peoples.
+Among the many nations that the expedition encountered on its long journey, the very first Shoshone nation it met happened to be that of Sacagawea's childhood!
+Her brother was now the leader, and Sacagawea's important role on this trip was once again reinforced when the emotional reunion with her brother paved the way to favorable trading and good relations with the Shoshone peoples.